MedMaxLab/eegprepro/README.md

 ### Model Evaluation

-Data were splitted using a proposed variant of the Leave-N-Sujects-Out Cross Validation, called Nested-Leave-N-Subjects-Out Cross Validation, schematized in the figure below.
+Data were partitioned using a proposed variant of the Leave-N-Subjects-Out Cross Validation, called
+Nested Leave-N-Subjects-Out Cross Validation, schematized in the figure below.
-Each model was evaluated with different metrics and results were used to run a statistical analysis to assess differences between the investigated pipelines
+Each model was evaluated using different metrics, and the results were used to perform statistical analysis to assess differences between the investigated pipelines.

 <div align="center">
   <img src="Images/NestedKfold4.png" width="600">